 extra virgin olive oil or butter

-Melt the bacon, first diced and then finely chopped with the crescent, possibly in a terracotta or aluminum thick pan of about 20 cm.
-Combine 3 tablespoons of oil or 50 g of butter and the finely chopped odors and let them dry gently.
-Add the minced meat and mix well with a ladle making it brown until it “sizzles”.
-Pour in the wine and stir gently until it has completely evaporated.
-Add the passata or the peeled tomatoes, cover and simmer slowly for about 2 hours, adding broth when necessary, then add the milk towards the end to dampen the acidity of the tomato.
+First dice and then finely chop the pancetta with a mezzaluna knife, then melt it in a terracotta or aluminum thick pan of about 20 cm in diameter.
+Combine 3 tablespoons of oil or 50 g of butter and the finely chopped vegetables and let them cook gently.
+Add the minced meat and mix well with a ladle until it’s cooked and it “sizzles”.
+Pour in the wine and stir gently until the alcohol has completely evaporated.
+Add the passata or the peeled tomatoes, cover and simmer slowly for about 2 hours, adding broth when necessary, then add the milk towards the end to counteract the acidity of the tomato.
 Season with salt and pepper.
 In the end, when the sauce is ready, according to the Bolognese use, add the cream if it is to season dry pasta.
-For tagliatelle, its use is to be excluded.
-This is the “updated” recipe of the real Bolognese ragù, filed on October 17, 1982, by the Bolognese delegation of the Italian Academy of Cuisine at the Bologna Chamber of Commerce.
+For tagliatelle, use as is.
+This is the “updated” recipe of the real Bolognese ragù, patented at the Bologna Chamber of Commerce on October 17, 1982, by the Bolognese delegation of the Italian Academy of Cuisine .

 Terracotta pan about 20 cm in diameter